DigeeX/raider/docs/user/tutorial.rst

-The only useful output that this stage will generate is the `reddit_session` cookie.
+The only useful output that this stage will generate is the ``reddit_session`` cookie.

 Now looking at the operations, several things are happening here.
-The first operations will just print to the CLI output the values of the `csrf_token` and `reddit_session`.
-The second operation will instruct Raider to go to the `get_access_token` stage if the HTTP response code is 200.
+The first operations will just print to the CLI output the values of the ``csrf_token`` and ``reddit_session``.

+The second operation will instruct **Raider** to go to the ``get_access_token`` stage if the HTTP response code is 200.

 The third operation will run only if the status code is 400, which means the authentication failed.
-Inside the response body of a failed request will be a message indicating why it failed.
-Raider will then Grep the response for the string "WRONG\_OTP" in case we gave the wrong multi-factor authentication code.
-If it matches, Raider will go to the `initialization` stage starting the authentication from a clean state again.
+Inside the response body of a failed request will be a message indicating why it failed. **Raider** will then :ref:`Grep <operations_grep>` the response for the string "WRONG_OTP" in case we gave the wrong multi-factor authentication code.
+If it matches, **Raider** will go to the ``initialization`` stage starting the authentication from a clean state again.

 We will define this stage later in this tutorial.
-If the string "WRONG\_OTP" isn't found, Raider will quit with the error message "Multi-factor authentication error".
+If the string "WRONG_OTP" isn't found, **Raider** will quit with the error message "Multi-factor authentication error".

 Login